-M 8 .5 Students will analyze and solve pairs of simultaneous linear equations.
-Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.5.1 Understand that solutions to a system of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously.
+M8 3.5 Students will solve, graph and analyze simultaneous linear equations to find the point of intersection and then verify that the point of intersection is a solution to each equation in the system; verifying a system can have a unique solution, no solution, or infinitely many solutions and describe how those solutions appear on a graph; apply systems to solve problems in real-world contexts.
+Math Standard Reference Cross- curricular Standard Reference State Assessment Emphasis ISTE Standard Reference M8.5.1 Analyze and solve pairs of simultaneous linear equations; Understand that solutions to systems of two linear equations in two variables correspond to points of intersection of their graphs, because points of intersection satisfy both equations simultaneously.
 8.EE.D.8A MS-LS1-2 MS-LS1-3 MS-LS1-4 MS-LS1-5 MS-ESS3-1 Major 1c, 1d 5a M8.5.2 Solve systems of two linear equations in two variables with integer solutions by graphing the equations.
 8.EE.D.8B MS-LS1-2 MS-LS1-3 MS-LS1-4 MS-LS1-5 MS-ESS3-1 Major 1c, 1d 5a M8.5.3 Solve simple real-world and mathematical problems leading to two linear equations in two variables given y = mx + b form with integer solutions.
 8.EE.D.8C Voc cabulary slope, system of linear equations, solution to a system of line ear equations